Eight Hour Marching Band Rule Q&A

 Q: Does meeting, warming-up or doing a "run through" prior to an appearance at a football game count towards the 8 hours?

-A: On performance days (football games, competitions and other public performances) bands may hold up to one additional hourwarm-up and practice beyond the scheduled warm-up time at the performance site.
+A: On performance days (football games, competitions and other public performances) bands may hold up to one additional hour warm-up, run-through or dress rehearsal beyond the eight hour limitation.

 Q: Does the drum line or color guard or other auxiliary have any additional rehearsal time beyond the eight hours?